 Over the course of the 20th century and into the 21st, cinema, television, and related media have become increasingly central both to individual lives and to the lives of peoples, groups, and nations.
 Sound and screen media have taken their place beside other crucial areas of human communication and creativity such as literature, music, art, and performance to form distinctive modes of expression, necessitating specialized analysis and criticism.

 This guide serves as a guide to assist faculty, students, and librarians in locating materials in the area of film studies.
 Updated by the American Library Association division of Academic and Research Libraries, the guide contains suggested keywords, databases, journals, and websites, among other helpful resources.

 Thousands of streaming feature films, documentaries, and training videos that can be watched by Augsburg faculty, staff, and students anywhere, anytime.
 Featured producers in Kanopy include Criterion Collection, PBS, California Newsreel, HBO, Kino Lorber, First Run Features, BBC, Documentary Educational Resources, Roland Collection, MVD, Psychotherapy.net, and many more.

 Popular Thousands of educational and documentary videos from authoritative sources.
-Create playlists and clips and embed these in your course Moodle site.
+Create playlists and clips and embed these in your Moodle site or share with a group.

 Includes films from Films for the Humanities & Sciences, Cambridge Educational, Meridian Education, and Films Media Group.

 Copyright-compliant streaming of feature films, intended primarily to address topics that are relevant to today’s collegiate discussions.
 Students can choose among movies selected by Augsburg professors; instructors can log in to browse the catalog for other films to add.

 Credo Reference is the "scholarly Wikipedia"

 No full text?
 Click "Find It" by the article to get it elsewhere, or to order it.